yezyilomo/simple-react-state/README.md

 **Note:** This should be used outside of your component.

-With this in mind the example above could be re-written to
+With this in mind the first example above could be re-written to

 ```js
 import React from 'react';